rahulkrishy/CPT_C/README.md

 Challenge yourself with practical C projects.
 These tasks are designed to test your knowledge and build real-world coding skills.

-- `Calculator.c`: Develop a basic calculator program.
+- `Calculator`: Develop a basic calculator program.
-- `ContactListManagementSystem.c`: Build a contact management system.
+- `ContactListManagementSystem`: Build a contact management system.
-- `NumberGuessingGame.c`: Create a fun number guessing game.
+- `NumberGuessingGame`: Create a fun number guessing game.

 ---